 The Genworth 2015 Annual Cost of Care Study reveals that the 2015 median hourly cost for homemaker or home health aide services hired from a home care agency is $19.50 and $20, respectively.
 In-home skilled nursing care (usually from an RN) can ranges from $13-30 per hour.

 So, for just 20 hours of in-home care per week (part-time care), the cost can range from around $1,600 to $2,400 each month.
-That’s a hefty tab, but the cost of having an unpaid loved one serve as caregiver can be even greater.
+That’s a hefty tab, but the cost of having an unpaid loved one serve as a caregiver can be even greater.

-According to Caregiving in the U.S. 2015, a joint research study between the National Alliance for Caregiving and AARP, in the prior 12 months, approximately 34.2 million Americans have provided unpaid care to a loved one age 50 or older.
+According to Caregiving in the U.S. in 2015, a joint research study between the National Alliance for Caregiving and AARP, in the prior 12 months, approximately 34.2 million Americans have provided unpaid care to a loved one age 50 or older.
 And studies from the National Alliance for Caregiving revealed that, over their lifetime, the average unpaid family caregiver loses approximately $300,000 in wages and benefits.

 In addition to these financial loses, there are other well-documented non-monetary costs often experienced by these unpaid family caregivers such as higher stress, health issues, and time away from other family members and friends.